 - No. 2 - Strong with Fine and Flat Tips

 - No. 5 - Short and Extra Fine for Hairsprings

-- Plastic - (optional if working with quartz movements)
+- Plastic tweezer - (optional if working with quartz movements)

 It is a good idea to choose non-magnetic tweezers because having watch screws stick to your tweezers can be a real nuisance.

-The main tweezers brands to look out for are Dumont (although very expensive), Bergeon and Horotec.
+The main tweezers brands to look out for are Dumont (although very expensive), Horotec, and Bergeon.

 4. Eyeglass or Eye Loupe

 You don't need me to tell you that watch parts and watch screws are very small.
-To make sure you can see what you are doing you should add an eyeglass or a loupe to your watch repair kit.
+To make sure you can see what you are doing you should add an eyeglass or eye loupes to your watch repair kit.

 Just like most watch tools eyeglasses come in lots of shapes and sizes.
 No need to panic, you will only really need 2 types:

-- General Eyeglass (3 - 4 times magnification)
+- General Eyeglasses (3 - 4 times magnification)

 - Inspection Eyeglass (10 - 12 times magnification)